TencentARC/ArcNerf/docs/datasets.md

 For training, we should read all rays from all images together, shuffle each image pixels(rays), shuffle images, concat all the image, sample in batch with `n_rays`.
 Each epoch just trained on batch.
 When all rays from all images have been chosen, shuffle again.

+For training, `scheduler` will handle special requirement in each shuffle of all rays.

 ## Val